 This document describes Caplin StreamLink and its place in the Caplin real-time data architecture, as well as RTTP and the Caplin Liberator server.
 It includes instructions on how to configure the Liberator server and how to subscribe to and publish data.
-The document also contains a description of the advanced debugging functionality new to version 4.0.
+The document also contains a description of the advanced StreamLink debugging.